 Yes!
 The Great Allegheny Passage is a world-class bike trail traveled by nature and history lovers from all over the world.
-Combining a Ruins Project Experience with a bike journey could be the ultimate adventure.
+Combining a Ruins Project class with a bike journey could be the ultimate adventure.
 Shuttle service to your Perryopolis lodging can be arranged.
 Note: shuttle service only available to Perryopolis, not farther destinations.
 Roundbottom Primitive Campground is a 30-minute bike ride south down the trail.

 Where will I eat?

 All lunches are included in The Ruins Project.
 We work with a local caterer who creates wholesome, organic, often locally grown and foraged fare to keep us going.